 The counterpart to precocious puberty is delayed puberty, in which the onset of puberty is later than usual.
 This means that there is either no onset of the development of secondary sexual characteristics until the 14th year of life or no menarche until the 16th year of life.

 The most common reason for delayed puberty is hypogonadotropic hypogonadism with primary ovarian insufficiency.
 Due to the lack of sex hormone secretion, sexual maturation fails to occur.
 If hypogonadotropic hypogonadism causes delayed puberty, the pituitary gland does not form and release enough GnRH, which leads to a lack of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 One possible reason for this might be Ulrich-Turner syndrome.
 With Kallmann syndrome, in addition to hypogonadotropic hypogonadism, an aplastic or hypoplastic olfactory bulb is present, resulting in anosmia.
 Early-onset of anorexia nervosa should be considered as a psychological genesis.
 In rare cases, tumors in the pituitary gland or hypothalamus (e.g., hamartoma, dermoid cyst) can cause delayed puberty.

 In cases of delayed puberty, anamnesis and clinical examination should be performed in a timely manner.
 In addition, a chromosomal analysis should be performed to exclude Ulrich-Turner syndrome.
 Furthermore, determining bone age might indicate sexual maturity.
 Hormone levels need to be determined endocrinologically, and radiological inspection of the CNS can be useful.

 Therapy of delayed puberty

-First priority is the elimination of possible reasons for the disease.
-Furthermore, oestrogens and gestagens need to be substituted.
+The first priority is excluding possible causes of the disease.
+Furthermore, estrogens and gestagens should be administered.